elebail202/Function_Documentation/documentation.md

 In main_flat, many errors :

-1. check.fit didn't exist, I added a line :
+1. check.fit didn't exist, I added a line at line 59 :

     ```matlab
         check.fit = exist('fit_info.mat', 'file');
     ```

-2. Problems with the 'for loop' line 74 so I added manually some information in order to be able to continue debugging the code :
+2. Problems with the 'for loop' line 62 so I added manually some information in order to be able to continue debugging the code at line 82 :

     ```matlab
         load T2maps